Architectures in parametric component-based systems: Qualitative and quantitative modelling: Extended propositional interaction logic

+Note that the first-order logics studied in \cite{Bo:Ch,Bo:St,Ko:Pa} were built over PIL.
+Although PIL served as the basis for developing logics that encode parametric architectures (still without addressing ordering constraints), it is far from describing complex architectures like Blackboard, Request/Response, or Publish/Subscribe.

 \begin{exa} \textbf{(Request/Response)} We consider a component-based system $(\B,\varphi)$ with the Request/Response architecture.
 These architectures are classical interaction patterns and widely used for web services \cite{Da:Se}.
-A Request/Response architecture refers to clients and services.\hide{Services are offered by service providers through some common (online) platform.} In order for a service to be made available it should be enrolled in the service registry.
+A Request/Response architecture refers to clients and services.
+In order for a service to be made available it should be enrolled in the service registry.
 The enrollment of a service in the registry allows service consumers, simply called clients, to search the existing services.
 Once services are signed up, then clients search the corresponding registry and take the address of the services.
 Each client that is interested in a service sends a request to the service and waits until the service will respond.
 No other client can be connected to the service until the response of the service to the client who sent the request will be completed.
-In \cite{Ma:Co} the authors described this process by adding, for each service, a third component called coordinator.
+In \cite{Ma:Co} the authors described this process by adding, for each service, a third component type called coordinator.
 Coordinator takes care that only one client is connected to a service until the process among them is completed.